mryvlin/mrudoku/README.md

 (`lib/models/puzzle_shape.dart`) generalizes "a 9x9 grid with 3x3 boxes" into
 a set of active `(row, col)` cells plus a list of `Unit`s (row/column/box groups of 9 cells that must each hold 1-9 exactly once) in one shared coordinate space.
-A cell can belong to more than the usual 3 units - a Samurai/Twin cell in a shared box belongs to two row units and two column units (one pair per grid it's part of) plus the shared box unit. `Solver`, `Validator`, `Candidates`, `HintEngine`, and `Generator` all read this structure from `PuzzleShape` instead of assuming a fixed 9x9 layout, so Samurai and Twin aren't a separate implementation - they're just different `PuzzleShape`s selected via the `BoardLayout` enum (`lib/models/board_layout.dart`). `PuzzleShape.linkedUnitPairs` (every pair of distinct units sharing 2+ cells, precomputed once) is what lets the pointing-pair/box-line-reduction rule and the X-Wing/Swordfish fish techniques generalize correctly across a shared box between two grids, instead of only working within a single classic 9x9 grid.
+A cell can belong to more than the usual 3 units - a cell in a box shared between two grids (every non-classic layout is built from overlapping 9x9 grids sharing a corner box, in various arrangements) belongs to two row units and two column units (one pair per grid it's part of) plus the shared box unit. `Solver`, `Validator`, `Candidates`, `HintEngine`, and `Generator` all read this structure from `PuzzleShape` instead of assuming a fixed 9x9 layout, so Samurai, Twin, Gattai-8 and Sohei aren't separate implementations - they're just different `PuzzleShape`s (built from different lists of grid origins) selected via the `BoardLayout` enum (`lib/models/board_layout.dart`). `PuzzleShape.linkedUnitPairs` (every pair of distinct units sharing 2+ cells, precomputed once) is what lets the pointing-pair/box-line-reduction rule and the X-Wing/Swordfish fish techniques generalize correctly across a shared box between grids, instead of only working within a single classic 9x9 grid.

 **Riverpod** (`flutter_riverpod`, the modern `Notifier`/`NotifierProvider`
 API) is used for state management: it lets game logic be tested